BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 ![Fig. 6.20: Retrieval-Augmented Generation (RAG) architecture](images/RAG.png)

 See Fig. 6.20 for an overview of the RAG architecture.
-Let us consider the example of a recent election.
-A user of a LLM-based chatbot may ask the question "Who is the current president of Germany?" (see Step 1 in the Fig.).
+Let us consider the example of a (recent) election.
+A user of a LLM-based chatbot may ask the question "Who is the current president of Germany?" (see Step 1 in the figure).
 The LLM may have been trained long before the election and therefore cannot answer correctly.
 The user question is first sent to an IR knowledge base (which could, e.g., be the Google search index - Step 2).
 It may contain Wikipedia entries about Germany, news articles, federal websites etc. The retrieval result is a set of documents or document chunks that match the question.
 In a third step, the user question together with the retrieved document chunks (maybe together with additional information, e.g., the chat history) are sent as a prompt to the LLM.
 The LLM then generates an answer in natural language which includes the retrieved information.

 When implementing RAG in a setting with closed information source, e.g., a chatbot for intranet company data, often a *vector store* is used as technology for the retrieval component.
 See Fig. 6.21 for an overview.